Tissue Trek Web-Quest

 · Try to gather as many facts (not theories) as you can about how "your" character and how they would react to being inside the human body.

-· The goal would be to gather 3-5 facts per character.
+· The goal would be to gather 3-5 facts per character with a list of creditable references.

 · Feel free to use other resources related to the online information such as related links to your specific topic.

-· No resources/references are to be used for this assignment in the form paper notes/text/magazines/journals, CDROM’s, DVD’s, Blue-ray, or any other non-online material.
+· No resources/references are to be used for this assignment in the form of any non-online material.
 However, these resources may be used as supplementary materials to help understand information related to histology and/or your character.
 Technically, everything is to be internet based.
 As long as the resource/reference is on the web, they can be used; this would include your online textbook.

-· Full references (a minimum of 3 different ones) of your research are required.
-Do not use social references (i.e. Google or Wikipedia) or verbal references.
+· Full references of your research are required.
+Do not use social references (ie. Google or Wikipedia) or verbal references.
 Use the following link to help create your references: APA Referencing Online

 · See resource links below under “the Resources”